 You can get 128g of protein from eating 22 eggs a day.
 Not keen?
 How about half a kilogram (17.5 ounces) of steak?
 Sounds a bit more appetising doesn’t it?
 Sure, as long as you don’t mind the 100g of fat and over 1,300 calories that come along with all that protein.

 If you’re vegetarian or vegan it becomes a little harder, though by no means impossible, to pack that much protein into a sensible daily diet at a reasonable cost.
 Enter the mighty protein powder, almost certainly the most popular and well-regarded supplement group in the world.

 Recent Protein Innovations

 In recent years protein has been undergoing something of a renaissance on two fronts.
 The first, in response to increasing diversity in lifestyle choices and tastes, has seen supplement companies launch dozens of products that are vegetarian or vegan-friendly and others that use ‘raw’ ingredients.

 This has led to some wonderful innovations from some of the market leaders, particularly around finding non-animal protein sources and combinations that offer the full benefits of whey protein.
+The most recent one being the launch of Performance Lab SPORT Protein.
 This has helped to make nutrition easier and more accessible for some groups that previously may have felt unfairly overlooked in the supplement market.

 The second renaissance concerns the form in which you can take your protein these days.
 Don’t fancy a shake?
 No problem, grab a protein-powered snack bar that tastes of salted caramel or cookies and cream or peanut butter and chow down!
 Not keen on the bar?
 Well perhaps you would like to cover some toast or some pancakes, or even possibly your own face, with this delicious hazelnut spread to help you hit your macros!